Foundational Competencies in Older Adult Mental Health

 Does the certificate program offer continuing education credits?

-The Foundational Competencies in Older Adult Mental Health Certificate IN PERSON Program offers 20 hours of CE, CNE, or CME for free.
+The Foundational Competencies in Older Adult Mental Health Certificate IN PERSON Program offers 20 hours of CE, CNE, CME and others for free.
 Please see below for the full accreditation statement from Rush University Medical Center.

 What disciplines can receive credit?